-A local version of the complexity statements of Section 6 is contained in [7] and [8], with a substantially different treatment of the corresponding polar deformation of F = 0.
+A local version of the complexity statements of Section 5 in terms of classic polar varieties is contained in [7] and [8], with a substantially different treatment of the corresponding polar inicidence variety of F = 0.

-For another approach relying on the so-called "critical point method" to find real roots in singular real hypersurfaces we refer to [1] for the general context of this method and to [50] for the particular case of singular hypersurfaces.
+For another approach, relying on the so-called "critical point method", to find roots in singular real hypersurfaces we refer to [1] and [51].